 During combat, it’s thought that beards would have been braided to keep them out of the way, along with the long hair on a Viking’s head.
 Outside of battle, beards and hair were most likely combed and worn more neatly.

-Here’s what you need to know about growing, styling and maintaining a Viking-style beard:
+Here’s what you need to know about growing, styling and maintaining a Viking beard:

 1. Prepare Your Facial Hair

-Before growing your facial hair out into a full-on Viking beard, use the King C. Gillette Beard Trimmer to trim your beard down so it’s all one length.
-This will provide you with a good base from which to grow out your Viking-style beard.
+Use the King C. Gillette Beard Trimmer, powered by Braun beard trimming technology, to provide you with a good base from which to grow out your Viking-style beard.